Susan F. Rourke

-Susan Frances Rourke (née Fergola; March 7, 1954) is an American Democratic politician from Lowell, Massachusetts.
+Susan Frances Rourke (née Fergola; born March 7, 1954) is an American Democratic politician from Lowell, Massachusetts.
 She represented the 19th Middlesex district in the Massachusetts House of Representatives from 1983 to 1993.
 She succeeded her late husband, Timothy Rourke, who was killed in April 1982 in an automobile accident.

 She was educated at Lowell High School and the University of Massachusetts Dartmouth.
 She married Rourke in October 1973.